 Emergency snow routes are run by some school buses when the majority of main roads have been plowed, but the secondary or side roads have not been plowed, or there is reasonable doubt of unsafe conditions.

-In the event that emergency snow routes are to be in effect it will be broadcast over the local radio stations and go out on the School Reach call system, prior to opening of school that morning, and snow routes will be run by the buses on both a.m. and p.m. routes that day.
+In the event that emergency snow routes are to be in effect it will be broadcast over the local radio stations and go out on the SchoolMessenger call system, prior to opening of school that morning, and snow routes will be run by the buses on both a.m. and p.m. routes that day.
 This eliminates confusion for parents on the location of where the children will be dropped off due to varying conditions during the day.
 With this in mind and to ensure the safety of all our bus riders, it will be necessary for the parent/guardian or approved adult on file to pick the student(s) up from the designated emergency snow route stop.

 Due to the different types of roads in our district, and the routing of certain school buses, not all bus routes have an emergency snow route.
 Your student's driver will pass out route information as it pertains to your route.
 This is typically done the first week of November each year.
 If we were to call off school during mid-day, due to inclement weather, the emergency snow routes would be in effect automatically for early release routes.
 Even when an emergency snow route is not called, there are sometimes existing conditions that will cause some roads to be unsafe for the operation of school buses where we might not be able to get to all drop-off locations.
 If you have a doubt about the safety of your road, please contact your driver.

 In our efforts to improve communications between parents and school, the Camdenton R-III School District has instituted a telephone broadcast system that enables school personnel to notify all households and parents by phone within minutes of an emergency or unplanned event that causes early dismissal school cancellation, or late start.
 The service may also be used from time to time to communicate general announcements.
-This service is provided by SchoolReach, which specializes in school-to-parent communications.
+This service is provided by School Messenger, which specializes in school-to-parent communications.
 When used, the service will simultaneously call all listed phone numbers in our present contact list and will deliver a recorded message from a school administrator.
 The service will deliver the message to both live answer and answering machines.
 No answers and busy signals will be automatically retried twice in 16 minute intervals after the initial call.

-The Camdenton R-III School District will continue to report school closings due to snow or weather on the following TV and radio stations, Camdenton R-III School Closing Bulletin Board, and the Camdenton School District website:
+The Camdenton R-III School District will continue to report school closings due to snow or weather on the following TV and radio stations, Camdenton R-III School Closing Bulletin Board, and the Camdenton School District website, as well as using School Messenger to call home/cell phones.
+Please make sure we have your current home and cell numbers on file.